SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/bitbucket-integration.md

 1. Add a personal access token for importing repositories

 ### Setting your global DevOps Platform Integration settings
-To set your global DevOps Platform Integration settings, navigate to **Administration > DevOps Platform Integrations**, select the **Bitbucket** tab, and select **Bitbucket Server** as the variant you want to configure.
+To set your global DevOps Platform Integration settings, navigate to **Administration > Configuration > General Settings > DevOps Platform Integrations**, select the **Bitbucket** tab, and select **Bitbucket Server** as the variant you want to configure.
 From here, specify the following settings:

 - **Configuration Name** (Enterprise and Data Center Edition only) – The name used to identify your Bitbucket Server configuration at the project level.
 Use something succinct and easily recognizable.
 - **Bitbucket Server URL** – your instances URL.
 For example, `https://bitbucket-server.your-company.com`.